SMK7/RomHack-Builder/README.md

-# RomHack-Builder
+# RomHack-Builder MK7 edition
-A simple tool to make romhacks
+A simple tool to make MK7 romhacks